bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sanderson.md

 7. Presented a number of lectures on mathematics at institutions all around the world.
 8. Chaired the Mathematics Faculty at the Open University from 1993-1998.

-Born 12 May1889, Waltham, Massachusetts, USA.
+Born 12 May 1889, Waltham, Massachusetts, USA.
 Died 15 October 1914, East Bridgewater, Massachusetts, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Sanderson/)